Montrose, Colorado: K-12 Education

 Also located in Montrose are Vista Charter School and Black Canyon Alternative High School.

 Higher Education

 The city's higher education needs are served by a regional campus of Colorado Mesa University, located on South Cascade Avenue.
 CMU Montrose offers 14 academic programs, as well as general education courses.
-In the fall 2024 semester, the campus served 315 students.
+In the fall 2025 semester, the campus enrolled 295 students.
 Montrose is also home to a branch campus of Technical College of the Rockies, offering technical and vocational certificates.